American woman says she thought she would die when New Zealand volcano erupted

 Each of the companies faces a maximum fine of 1.5 million New Zealand dollars ($927,000).
 Each of the brothers charged faces a maximum fine of NZ$300,000 ($185,000).

-Of those killed, 14 were Australians, five were Americans, two were New Zealanders and one was German.

-The trial is being heard by Judge Evangelos Thomas without a jury and is continuing on Wednesday.
+The trial is being heard by Judge Evangelos Thomas without a jury.
+It was adjourned after the couple testified until Thursday.
 It began on Tuesday and is scheduled to run for 16 weeks.